ledjon-behluli/OrleanSpaces/docs/OrleanSpaces/README.md

 ## Space Options

-The `AddOrleanSpaces` extension method accepts an optional `Action<SpaceOptions> configureOptions` parameter that is can be used to configure the `SpaceOptions`.
+The `AddOrleanSpaces` extension method accepts an optional `Action<SpaceOptions>` parameter that is can be used to configure the `SpaceOptions`.

 Detailed explanations on what each of the options mean is provided via XML documentation of the `SpaceOptions` class itself.
 But here I want to point out, that by default only the generic agent is configured to run.
-If you need multiple agents you can do via bitwise OR operation like this:
+If you need multiple agents, you can configure them via bitwise OR operation, like this:

 ```cs
 AddOrleanSpaces(options => options.EnabledSpaces = SpaceKind.Generic | SpaceKind.Int | SpaceKind.Bool);